luigifreda/rosdocker/README.md

 <!-- /TOC -->

-This repository contains a set of tools that simplify the management of docker containers and (ROS) images with transparent support of NVIDIA drivers.
-You can play with it to create your own custom docker containers.
+This repository contains a set of tools that simplifies the management of docker containers and (ROS) images with transparent support of NVIDIA drivers.
+You can play with it to create your own custom docker containers, smoothly open many terminals connected to them, and move from one container to another one.
 A docker cheatsheet is available [here](docker_commands.md).

 **Main features**:
 - Run a container and transparently attach many terminals to it: text and color of the bash prompt will inform you where you are.
 Try it!